sembeeuk/Heimdall-NewTab-Clone/README.md

 In an enterprise environment, you can use Group Policy to replace the browser new tab page in MS Edge with your Heimdall dashboard.

-Path:
+Microsoft Edge:
-Edge: Computer/User Configuration > Administrative Templates > Microsoft Edge > Startup, homepage and new tab page
+Computer/User Configuration > Administrative Templates > Microsoft Edge > Startup, homepage and new tab page

+Google Chrome:
-Chrome: Computer/User Configuration > Administrative Templates > Google > Google Chrome > Startup, homepage and new tab page
+Computer/User Configuration > Administrative Templates > Google > Google Chrome > Startup, homepage and new tab page

 Chrome requires the Google Chrome GPO which you can get from Google.